jon-chun/jon-chun/README.md

 * (Upcoming) ""Exploring the Black Box: Narrative XAI", International Journal of Digital Humanities (IJDH) special issue "Reproducibility and Explainability in Digital Humanities"

-* Elkins, Kate <a href="https://www.helixcenter.org/roundtables/coding-and-the-new-human-phenotype-are-natural-language-generators-for-real/">Coding and the new Human Phenotype: Are Natural Language Generators for Real?</a>, The Helix Center, Oct 16, 2022, NY, NY
+* Elkins, Kate <a href="https://www.helixcenter.org/roundtables/coding-and-the-new-human-phenotype-are-natural-language-generators-for-real/">Are Natural Language Generators for Real?</a>, The Helix Center, Coding and the new Human Phenotype, Oct 15-16, 2022, NY, NY

 * Chun, Jon, and Katherine Elkins. <a href="https://muse.jhu.edu/article/846035">"What the Rise of AI Means for Narrative Studies: A Response to “Why Computers Will Never Read (or Write) Literature” by Angus Fletcher."</a> Narrative 30, no. 1 (2022): 104-113. doi:10.1353/nar.2022.0005.